ivan-developer-01/ivan-developer-01/README.md

 #### Some self-gratitude:

-- I won some free courses from free events
+- I have won some free courses from free events
 - I have good communication skills and improving it every day
 - I am a fast learner
 - I am learning more or less stable